-Whether you have the bank roll to actually rent one of these beauties or you can barely afford a handkerchief to wipe down your drool, everyone loves beautiful, luxury homes.
-Here are 5 of the most expensive villas in the world, the cheapest of which starts at $16,500/night.:
+Whether you have the bankroll to rent one of these beauties or you can barely afford a handkerchief to wipe down your drool, we all love having a flick through beautiful, luxury homes.

 From an exclusive villa in Monaco to your own private retreat in the Caribbean, we explore 5 of the most expensive villas in the world, the cheapest of which starts at $20,000/night: